malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## Testing the reinforcement learner

 To test the reinforcement learner's performance after 1,000,000 training games, let's have the reinforcement learner compete in 3 tournaments.
 Each tournament will test the reinforcement learner against a different opponent.
-The three opponents are `OptimalPlayer`, `DumbPlayer`, and `MischeviousPlayer`.
+The three opponents are `OptimalPlayer`, `RandomPlayer`, and `MischeviousPlayer`.
-As described earlier, `OptimalPlayer` always plays optimal moves (and will always avoid a loss). `DumbPlayer` plays random moves on every turn, while `MischeviousPlayer` is mischevious!
+As described earlier, `OptimalPlayer` always plays optimal moves (and will always avoid a loss). `RandomPlayer` plays random moves on every turn, while `MischeviousPlayer` is mischevious!

 Let's have the trained reinforcement learner play 20,000 games against each player\* and plot the percent of games the reinforcement learner won, tied, or lost against each opponent:
 \* <sub> Note that the reinforcement learner does not learn from games played during tournaments.</sub>

 ![tictactoe4](/assets/images/rl_tictactoe/tictactoe4.svg)

 The left-most barplot shows that almost all of the games against `OptimalPlayer` end in a tie, as expected.
-But the reinforcement learner loses >60% of the time against `MischeviousPlayer`, and it even loses against `DumbPlayer` >35% of the time.
+But the reinforcement learner loses >60% of the time against `MischeviousPlayer`, and it even loses against `RandomPlayer` >35% of the time.
 What's going on?

 During training, the reinforcement learner played games against the *optimal* player.
 The optimal player always plays optimal moves which pursue the most win conditions while blocking the opponent's win.
 This means the reinforcement learner did not get any experience responding to suboptimal moves played by the opponent.